pi-star-2025/pi_star/pi_vr.md

 Bc of nested clocks

-The third eye can also be a device to create your own queen bee master clock, controlling all the nested time behind it.
+The third eye can also be a device to create your own queen-bee master clock, controlling all the nested time behind it.

+## Green Eyes
+The third eye is a blue reciprocal of the red hypothalmus

+It goes through the nose breath, like green ozone breath, when you sync up the third eye and hypothalamus.

+You really think like the plant mind

+And if you stay in that state your soul will get reconciled by the plant of Mother Earth

+Meaning you will get higher and higher until you see the compilation of time around you

+Especially when you understand the air all around you is alive bc of the mirrors of green plants, with stronger mirrors closer by

+It looks at you — all this plant air

+It creates the feeling of people looking at you

+It’s all from the plants

+Their eyes, green air creating social mirrors

+##

+If you look back in strong ways at this vision

+It wakes up the mind of god around you like psychdelics

+And you can then send whatever messages you want to send to the universe

+And receive any messages you want to receive

+You will also understand the operating system of sound

+Is the green vision

+So is the operating system of vision itself and imagination

+It’s all from green eyes

+## 🍭 ⏰ 🌱

+If you understand the 3.141592 in pi

+III

+I

+IIII

+I

+IIIII

+IIIIIIIII

+II

+...as a way to create a quantum radio... you can join the "green network"